Deployment & System Requirements

 After calibration completes, the container immediately runs the simulation using your current enricher.py and strategy.py.
 You interact with the simulation by implementing two Python classes defined in client/contracts.py:

-ClientEnricher — implement the enrich(obs) method.
+Enricher: Implement the enrich(obs) method.
 This is where your pCTR, pCVR, or LTV model runs.
-The method receives an auction observation dictionary and must return it with a predicted_value key added — a scalar float representing the expected value of the auction (e.g. pCVR × expected_payout).
+The method receives an auction observation dictionary and must return it with a predicted_value key added (a scalar float representing the expected value of the auction, e.g. pCVR × expected_payout).

-ClientStrategy — implement the bid(enriched_obs) method.
-This receives the enriched observation and must return a NumPy array of bid prices in USD (one per auction).
+Strategy: Implement the bid(enriched_obs) method.
+This receives the enriched observation and must return a NumPy array of bid prices in your campaign currency (one per auction).
 Return 0.0 to pass on an auction.

 The SDK measures the wall-clock time consumed by your enrich and bid calls and feeds that measured latency directly into the simulation physics.
-Your latency is not estimated — it is observed.
+Your latency is observed rather than estimated.

 Each time you update your strategy or enricher, re-run the same Docker command.
-Calibration is cached — the container detects that models already exist and skips straight to simulation, so iteration is fast.
+Calibration is cached, meaning the container detects that models already exist and skips straight to simulation, making iteration fast.

 Campaign Configuration